-We file in multiple tax jurisdictions and from time to time are subject to audit in these tax jurisdictions, but we believe that we are adequately reserved for any potential exposures.
+We file tax returns in multiple tax jurisdictions and from time to time are subject to audit in these tax jurisdictions, but we believe that we are adequately reserved for any potential exposures.
 ASC Topic 740 requires that a tax position must be more likely than not to be sustained before being recognized in the financial statements.
 It also requires the accrual of interest and penalties as applicable on unrecognized tax positions.
-At March 31, 2013, our unrecognized tax benefits and related accrued interest and penalties totaled \$23.2 million, of which \$0.9 million would affect our effective tax rate if recognized.
-At December 31, 2012, our unrecognized tax benefits and related accrued interest and penalties totaled \$22.6 million, of which \$0.9 million would affect our effective tax rate if recognized.
-The increase in our unrecognized tax benefits since December 31, 2012 was the result of a \$0.6 million increase related to uncertain tax positions embedded in our foreign tax loss carryforwards.
+At September 30, 2013, our unrecognized tax benefits and related accrued interest and penalties totaled \$24.3 million, of which \$0.9 million would affect our effective tax rate if recognized tax benefits and related accrued interest and penalties totaled \$22.6 million, of which \$0.9 million would affect our effective tax rate if recognized.
+The increase in our unrecognized tax benefits since December 31, 2012 was the result of a \$1.7 million increase related to uncertain tax positions embedded in our foreign tax loss carryforwards.
 This increase did not have an impact on the effective tax rate because we had previously maintained a full valuation allowance on the tax loss carryforwards.